zdharma/null/README.md

 # null
 An empty repository to aid zplugin's hooks-hacks.
+You can fork it to have a private copy of it :)

 # Example uses: